cerbos/tutorial/src/09-attribute-schema/README.md

 {{#include ./cerbos/config/conf.yaml}}
 ```

-With this now in place, any request that is made to check authorization of a `contact` resource will now be rejected if the attributes are not provided or of the wrong type:
+With this now in place, any request that is made to check authorization of a `contact` resource is rejected if the attributes are not provided or of the wrong type:

 _Request_
 ```json